• Skip to main content

 Sunday: Cheering on Rob in the Cleveland Marathon

 This was kind of a workout.
-I spent most of the morning driving but was also running to and from my car so I didnt miss him.
+I spent most of the morning driving but was also running to and from my car so I didn’t miss him.
 I ran a half mile in the pouring rain at the end to try to see him at the finish line…with a backpack and umbrella which was being blown all over the place by the wind.
 So I’m not calling this a rest day:)

 I know this upcoming week is going to be a little crazy as there is a lot going on and we are getting back Monday afternoon (so a short work week).
 I hope to share more about the race in a few days, but I can’t make any promises.
 Thanks to everyone who wished Rob good luck on Instagram!
-He told me that one of the reasons he kept running was because he know I would be posting about his race on my blog.
+He told me that one of the reasons he kept running was because he knew I would be posting about his race on my blog.
 So you all motivated him!!

 Who else raced (or spectated a race) this weekend?